-SpråkbankenText's research meetings during Spring 2025, will take place on Tuesdays Thursdays, from 10:15 to 11.30 (occasionally to 12:00), typically in room F314, unless otherwise announced.
+SpråkbankenText's research meetings during Autumn 2025, will take place on Thursdays, from 10:15 to 11.30 (occasionally to 12:00), typically in room F314, unless otherwise announced.
 The meetings are normally open for all members of SpråkbankenText.
 On some occasions, we invite a broader audience, these public seminars are announced in SpråkbankenText's calendar.

 Please update the list of conference deadlines.